Huntington Beach, California

 Over the span of about 7 years, RSM Design worked with various project owners to name the project and reintroduce the historic name.

-DJM Capital Partners revived the Pacific City project in 2012 for a 31-acre development across from the iconic Huntington Beach pier, looking to capture the spirit and energy of the SoCal oceanfront lifestyle.
+DJM Capital Partners revived the long dormant Pacific City project in 2012 for a 31-acre development across from the iconic Huntington Beach pier, looking to capture the spirit and energy of the iconic SoCal oceanfront lifestyle.

 RSM Design created a distinct identity, signage, and wayfinding program that captured the spirit of the project’s beach-side shopping and dining experience.

-The Jerde Partnership’s team of talented architects aimed to define an architectural style that celebrated the seaside elements of a coastal town through a mix of materials and bold architectural accents.
+The Jerde Partnership’s team of talented architects aimed to define a style that celebrated the seaside elements of a coastal town through a mix of materials and bold architectural accents.